reach-sh/reach-lang/docs/src/tut/mkt/index.md

 * Line 68 uses the `{!rsh} ask` `{!rsh} Object` imported on line 1 to request for the contract details to be pasted in the terminal.

-The `buyer`'s output at this point looks like:
+The `buyer`'s output at this point looks like this:

 ```reach
 Your role is buyer